neelsmith/cite-ipynb/README.md

 # cite-ipynb

-Initial notebook was created by running almond.sh via docker, and then from the File menu, using `Download as...Notebook`, to save  an `.ipynb` file and commit it to github.
-It displays fine there as a static file.
+The Jupyter notebook `almond-CITE>ipynb` was originally created using Jupyter notebook server with an almond kernel, then from the File menu, using `Download as...Notebook`, to save  an `.ipynb` file.
+You can run the same notebook server locally with

-Run locally:  docker run -it --rm -p 8888:8888 almondsh/almond:0.8.2
+    docker run -it --rm -p 8888:8888 almondsh/almond:0.8.2

-Can also go to https://nbviewer.jupyter.org/ and enter github usename/repo.
+and upload the `.ipynb` file.

+## Options for viewing or running the notebook remotely

+### Static renderings

+-  This notebook rendered as HTML directly on github: <https://github.com/neelsmith/cite-ipynb/blob/master/almond-CITE-edited.ipynb>
+-  From <https://nbviewer.jupyter.org/>, enter the github usename/repo pair `neelsmith/cite-ipynb`

+### Ineractive

 Can also go to https://mybinder.org/ and enter github repo URL:  scala kernel available after commit of configuration files in `binder` directory.